mastermindML/mastermind/README.md

 Use Cases:
 Accelerating development processes by providing common coding patterns.
 Ensuring code quality and consistency with standardized templates and functions.

+<b>config.json</b> offers the default allowed agency for MASTERMIND<br />
+This is experimental softare and needs to be jailed to protect potential system damage